Clinton Foundation: Clinton Health Access Initiative (CHAI)

 As of January 1, 2010, the Clinton HIV/AIDS Initiative, an initiative of the Clinton Foundation, became a separate nonprofit organization called the Clinton Health Access Initiative (CHAI).
 Organizations such as the Clinton Foundation continue to supply anti-malarial drugs to Africa and other affected areas; according to director Inder Singh, in 2011 more than 12 million individuals will be supplied with subsidized anti-malarial drugs.

 In May 2007, CHAI and UNITAID announced agreements that help middle-income and low-income countries save money on second-line drugs.
 The partnership also reduced the price of a once-daily first-line treatment to less than $1 per day.
+To procure these low-cost drugs, Bill Clinton repeatedly visited Indian manufacturers of generic drugs, which helped legitimize India's pharmaceutical industry.

 CHAI was spun off into a separate organization in 2010; Ira Magaziner became its CEO (he had been a key figure in the Clinton health care plan of 1993).
 Chelsea Clinton joined its board in 2011, as did Tachi Yamada, former President of the Global Health Program at the Bill & Melinda Gates Foundation.